JitGenius23/Python_Tute/Note.md

 4. Python has a vast number of libraries and tools that make the development process easier.
 5. Python relies on indentation, using whitespace, to define scope; such as the scope of loops, functions and classes.
 Other programming languages often use curly-brackets for this purpose.

+# OBJECT ORIENTED PROGRAMMING

+-> An object is any entity that has attributes and behaviors.

+    1. attributes - name, age, color, etc.
+    2. behavior - dancing, singing, etc.

+-> A class is a blueprint for that object.

+## INHEIRTANCE
+-> Inheritance is a way of creating a new class for using details of an existing class without modifying it.
+-> The newly formed class is a derived class (or child class).
+The existing class is a base class (or parent class).

+## ENCAPSULATION
+-> Encapsulation is one of the key features of oop.
+Encapsulation refers to the bundling of attributes and methods inside a single class.
+-> It prevents outer classes from accessing and changing attributes and methods of a class.
+This also helps to achieve DATA HIDING.
+-> In python, we denote private attributes using underscore as the prefix i.e single '_' or double '__'.

+## POLYMORPHISM
+-> It means more than one form.
+This is, the same entity (method or operator or object) can perform different operations in different scenarios.

+# [KEY POINTS]
+1. OOP makes the program easy to understand as well as efficient.
+2. Since the class is sharable, the code can be reused.
+3. Data is safe and secure with data abstraction.
+4. Polymorphism allows the same interface for different objects, so programmers can write efficient code.

 ## String

     -> String in python is immutable